Volkstaat: Issues creating support

-Potchefstroom, Pretoria, Rand Afrikaans University and Stellenbosch).
-In mid-2002 the national Minister of Education, Kader Asmal, announced that Afrikaans medium universities must implement parallel teaching in English, despite a proposal by a government appointed commission that two Afrikaans universities should be retained to further Afrikaans as an academic language.
-According to the government's language policy for higher education "the notion of Afrikaans universities runs counter to the end goal of a transformed higher education system".

-Movements for the Volkstaat
+In an interview with Global Politician, Volkstaat Council Chair Johann Wingard cited what he described as rising unemployment, reduced political representation for whites Afrikaners, and dangers to white Afrikaner cultural heritage as motivations for the creation of a Volkstaat.
+However, white people in South Africa have the lowest unemployment rate of all racial groups in South Africa.

+Notable Volkstaat movements

 The Freedom Front has been the major political driving force for the formation of a Volkstaat.
 This Afrikaner-focused political party has representation in the national Parliament as well as several Provincial legislatures in South Africa.
-Support for this party has however decreased to just under 140,000 votes, being less than 1% of the total votes cast (approximately 20% among registered Afrikaner voters) by the 2004 national elections.
+Support for this party however decreased to just under 140,000 votes, being less than 1% of the total votes cast (approximately 20% among registered Afrikaner voters) by the 2004 national elections.
 The Freedom Front advocates following the Belgium, Canada and Spain models of granting territorial autonomy to linguistic minorities, believing it the only way to protect the rights of Afrikaner people.
-Under this policy, it proposes the creation of an Afrikaner homeland, comprising the area that lies in the North Western Cape between the West Coast and the Orange River.
+Under this policy, they proposed that a mostly uninhabited chunk of land in the Western Cape and Northern Cape, stretching from the Atlantic Ocean near Vredendal, to the Orange River at Orania, would be developed into an Afrikaner homeland.
+As of 2024, the FF+ no longer explicitly supports the creation of a Volkstaat, but it does support Cape Independence, which is often seen as a separatist movement for Afrikaans speakers at large (rather than exclusively Afrikaners).

 The Afrikaner Weerstandsbeweging made headlines in March 2008 for their re-activation and plans of establishing an independent Boer state.
 Plans include a demand for land, such as Stellaland and Goshen, that they claim is legally theirs in terms of the Sand River Convention of 1852 and other historical treaties, through the International Court of Justice in The Hague if necessary.
+The Front National also called for the re-establishment of Stellaland as possible Volkstaat.

-Die Boeremag (The Farmer-Might) was a violent Boer separatist organisation.
+Die Boeremag (The Farmer-Might) advocated for a violent overthrow of the African National Congress government and sought to restore apartheid-era policies and create a separate homeland for Afrikaners.
 Most of its members were arrested in 2003, and are facing charges of treason.
-Similar violent methods towards Volkstaat were employed by the Orde van die Dood in the 1980s.
+Similar violent methods towards Volkstaat creation were employed by the Orde van die Dood in the 1980s.

-The Front National has called for the re-establishment of Stellaland as possible Volkstaat.